RitiGawade/Heart-Failure-Prediction/README.md

 Based on the factors responsbile for the heart disease, this dataset will give you answers on the following analysis:-

-Q1) Who has the highest risk of having heart disease?
+Q1) Who has the highest risk of having heart failure?

-Q2)
+Q2) Which factor is most likely responsible to have a heart failure?